 However, when the duo first flung those doors open, they were painfully aware that their project was no certain success.
-“We opened Union Street Wine over six years ago when Geelong was still a pretty slow town, with not much going on,” says Leigh.
+“We opened Union Street Wine when Geelong was still a pretty slow town, with not much going on,” says Leigh.
 “They were pretty dark times around town, with so many big business closing, but it was important to us to be here and be part of the change.
 We’re proud to be in Geelong.”

 Leigh and Phiddian took things a step further, too, accompanying a selection of wines that paid homage to local lights, both those well-known and more avant-garde, with an eclectic mix of top makers from around the globe, with many swimming outside the mainstream.
 That selection was built on the best formula: wines they loved.
 While their individual preferences sometimes stray in different directions – accounting for a pleasingly diverse offer – their approach to dispensing them has always been very much aligned.

 With no kitchen, the menu at Union Street Wine is very much down the cheese and charcuterie line, with conservas plumping up the offer.
-All bottles are available to drink in or take home, with a small corkage fee charged inhouse.
-There are eight by-the-glass options at a minimum, with a Coravin handy to access more premium bottles, and it being an unusual day for them not to open a few more bottles to satisfy their curiosity or that of their customers, or both.
+All 150-odd bottles are available to drink in or take home, with a small corkage fee charged inhouse.
+There are ten by-the-glass options at a minimum, with a Coravin handy to access more premium bottles, and it being an unusual day for them not to open a few more bottles to satisfy their curiosity or that of their customers, or both.